robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 and they are erased when test cases end.

-Starting from Robot Framework 2.7.4, it is possible to configure when markers are used with :option:`--monitormarkers (-K)` option.
+Starting from Robot Framework 2.7.4, it is possible to configure when markers are used with :option:`--consolemarkers (-K)` option.
 It supports the following case-insensitive values:

 `auto`